srpattison/AmsterdamBlockchainWeek/events/b_artb-ar/README.md

 # and displayed on the /events page.
 Keep it short.
 # Linebreaks are ignored, but they _must_ start with two spaces.
 description:
-  Drinks and NFT's every day of DevConnect at Meet Berlage
+  Drinks and you portal to Amsterdam culture and nightlife

 #####################
 ### EVENT DETAILS ###